-In addition to a wristwatch students may wear earrings, no other jewellery is allowed (only one pair of plain gold studs or small sleepers).
+In addition to a wristwatch students may wear earrings, no other jewellery is allowed (only one pair of plain studs).
 If pupils choose to wear such items, they may be asked to remove them for some lessons where it is deemed to be dangerous.
 In those circumstances, staff will only be responsible for watches, keys or money (kept in a clearly marked container).
 Pupils must take responsibility for their own earrings if they choose to wear them on those days.